Oussama-ay/va_list/README.md

-This repository is dedicated to exploring the internal workings of `va_list` and related macros in C (`va_start` and `va_arg`).
-Through this project, we visualize and analyze how these macros manage variable-length arguments and investigate key concepts such as:
+This repository is dedicated to :

 - The behavior of `va_list` struct elements during execution.
 - Differences between `floating_arguments` and `general_arguments`.